endomorphosis/ajson-rpc/trunk/readme.txt

 Currently only a subset of version 1.0 of the protocol is supported.
-Only a proper request message with method and params keys will be interpreted.
-If a method by the same name if registered with the library, the method will be called with exactly one argument of type aJsonObject*.
+Only a proper request message with method and params keys will be interpreted, the id will be ignored for now.
+If a method by the same name is registered with the library, the method will be called with exactly one argument of type aJsonObject*.